• Skip to primary navigation

 Garnishes

-You can find these garnishes at any Vietnamese, Chinese, Thai, or other Asian markets.
-If you can't find a specific one you can move on without it.
+You can find these garnishes in any Vietnamese, Chinese, Thai, or other Asian markets.
+If you can’t find a specific one you can move on without it.
 These are all based on preference!

 • Banana bud: or banana flower